Dates & Prices

 Day 9

-San Cristobal de las CasasThis morning, your leader will take you on a orientation walk of the city, passing impressive churches, green plazas and countless museums.
-Next, head to the nearby Maya village of San Juan Chamula.
-Nestled in the highlands, this village serves as a marketplace and religious ceremonial centre for the indigenous communities who live in the surrounding hills.
-The local people have retained their traditional way of life and can often be seen wearing their own distinctive, colourful clothes.
+San Cristobal de las CasasThis morning, your leader will take you on another orientation walk of the city, passing impressive churches, green plazas and countless museums before bringing you to the nearby Maya village of San Juan Chamula.
+Sitting in the highlands, this village serves as a marketplace and religious ceremonial centre for the Indigenous communities who live in the surrounding hills.
+The local people have retained their traditional way of life and can often be seen wearing their own distinctive clothes.
 Make the short drive to the next town of Zincantan.
 As you explore with your leader, you'll learn more about these mostly Maya communities.
 Later, during free time back in San Cris, perhaps rent a bike to explore the town further.

 Meals: Breakfast -